natgo/wt-wiki-scraper/wikitext-transpiled/ground/Waffentrager.md

 === Mobility ===
 {{Specs-Tank-Mobility}}
 <!-- ''Write about the mobility of the ground vehicle.
 Estimate the specific power and manoeuvrability, as well as the maximum speed forwards and backwards.'' -->
+The Waffenträger's mobility is suboptimal, and it frequently fails to react quickly enough to the sudden appearance of enemy tanks in close combat.
+Due to its slow turret traverse speed and slow top speed, it can be difficult to reach advantageous positions ahead of time against enemy light tanks at the start of the match.
+This, combined with the fact that the engine is located in front of the tank, makes it easy for enemy gunfire to disable the vehicle.
+To maximise your reaction time, always plan your route ahead of time and keep some distance between yourself and the main combat zone.

 {{tankMobility|abMinHp=199|rbMinHp=124}}